 2. The wrong siders

-One ridiculous practise you might have seen too among these wrong siders is that they turn on the high beam of the headlight while they ride on the wrong side thinking that if they do so, they’re “alerting” the oncoming traffic, but in reality, they’re totally blinding them.
-Dear licence issuers, do take a note!
+One ridiculous practice you might have seen too among these wrong siders is that they turn on the high beam of the headlight while they ride on the wrong side thinking that if they do so, they’re “alerting” the oncoming traffic, but in reality, they’re totally blinding them.
+Dear license issuers, do take a note!

 I’ve been seeing the delivery men of a food delivery firm take the wrong side lately.
 Is that their recipe for “fast delivery”? 😉

 However, I’m not completely sure if we can always blame the wrong siders because, sometimes, the U-turns to reach their destination is unnecessarily long and burns a significant amount of fuel.

 1. The Jaywalkers

 The biggest menace in my opinion.
 While most of the time you can spot them at a safe distance, sometimes they can be “ghosts” too and can appear out of nowhere.
 Some jaywalkers look at the wrong side while crossing the road, some cross as if it’s nobody’s business.
 The most annoying ones are those who jaywalk right underneath a bridge which is built to cross a busy road.
 We can let go of the old ones, but the young ones too?
 Come on, what did you achieve saving those two minutes?

 While it’s a bit more here in India, it’s not an India-exclusive problem.
 Here’s a story of a self-driving Uber which crashed into a jaywalker in US.
 For some reason, the cameras, sensors and radars too failed to notice the jaywalker who appeared out of a shadow.